ericman314/UnitMath/README.md

 ### Configuring

-Unitmath can be configured using various options.
-The factory method `config(options)` returns a ***new*** instance of unitmath with the specified configuration options:
+UnitMath can be configured using various options.
+The factory method `config(options)` returns a ***new*** instance of UnitMath with the specified configuration options:

 ```js
 const unit = require('unitmath').config(options)    // TODO: show simple example using actual options